Helen LaFrance: Notable features

 LaFrance's work is represented in many notable public and private collections in this country and in Europe, including Oprah Winfrey, Gayle King, Bryant Gumbel, Beth Rudin DeWoody, and contemporary artist Red Grooms.
 Her work has been shown at county fairs, at the Mayfield, Kentucky bank and public library, Murray State University, the Kentucky Museum (Bowling Green), the National Black Fine Arts Show (New York City), and Color, an art show sponsored by Oprah Winfrey in Chicago.
 Her depiction of workers rolling cut tobacco is included in the Van Nelle collection of tobacco art in Amsterdam, the Netherlands, purchased on a visit to the Kentucky tobacco barn where she worked.
 The Owensboro Museum of Fine Art holds examples of her work in its collection and featured her in a cataloged show in 1991 called "Kentucky Spirit, the Naive Tradition."
 The Saint Louis Art Museum and The Speed Art Museum include her work in their permanent collections.
 The Kentucky Folk Art Center in Morehead also owns her work and has included her in its exhibitions.
 The subject of a Kentucky Educational Television (KET) program and other documentaries, she received the prestigious Folk Heritage Award for 2011, one of the Governor's Awards in the Arts presented by the Kentucky Arts Council.
-She is featured in a chapter of Kathy Moses' reference book, Outsider Art of the South.
+She is featured in two books by Kathy Moses: Helen LaFrance: Folk Art Memories and the reference book Outsider Art of the South.
 Her life and her work were documented in the award-winning screenplay by Marilyn Jaye Lewis, Tell My Bones: The Helen LaFrance Story and in the 2019 award-winning documentary "Helen LaFrance: Memories."

 In later years, LaFrance resided in a Kentucky nursing home and said of her days, "When I'm not eating or sleeping, I'm painting."
 She celebrated her 100th birthday in 2019 among family and friends, many who traveled from as far as Memphis and Nashville, Tennessee to attend church, watch a 2019 award-winning documentary on her life and her art, and visit with her.
 LaFrance died in her sleep at the age of 101 in November 2020 in Mayfield, Kentucky.